-1 to empower users/consumers through the formulation and promotion of policies that foster the provision of information and good practices in regard to consumer education, consumer rights, and the characteristics, quality, security and rates of the telecommunication services offered by different providers, considering especially those that facilitate the provision of free-of-charge, transparent, up-to-date and accurate information;
+1 to empower telecommunications/ICT services users/consumers through the formulation and promotion of policies that foster the provision of information and good practices about their rights, and the characteristics, quality, security and tariffs of the telecommunication services offered by different providers,

+2. to consider especially those practices that facilitate the provision of free-of-charge, transparent, up-to-date and accurate information about telecommunication/ICT services and tariffs;

+3 to pay attention to improving digital skills among users/consumers of telecommunications/ICT services;

-2 to foster measures to ensure that, in international roaming, visiting users are provided with telecommunication services of satisfactory quality, and consumers and end users are informed in a timely manner about international telecommunication services, including international roaming rates, and relevant applicable conditions;
+4 to foster measures to ensure that, in international roaming, visiting users are provided with telecommunications/ICT services of satisfactory quality, and consumers and end users are informed in a timely manner about international telecommunication services, including international roaming rates, and relevant applicable conditions;

-3 to encourage operators/providers to develop clear, simple offers, as well as better consumer-education practices;

-4 to encourage offering users and consumers better telecommunication/ ICT service options, at affordable prices, with quality service, with information transparency, in accessible language and format, and that are easy to understand;

-5 to build the trust of users and consumers in the utilization and leverage of telecommunications/ICTs;
+5 to encourage telecommunications/ICT operators/providers to offer the best options for telecommunication/ICT services at affordable prices and high quality, in the conditions of transparency of information, in simple language and in an accessible and understandable format;

+6 to build the trust of telecommunications/ICT users and consumers, including through the continuous development of policies to guarantee and encourage the provision of quality services, as well as policies and transparency mechanisms that provide comparable, updated and accurate information, so that decisions about services are based on ease of perception, understanding and accessibility;

-6 to include users with disabilities, persons with specific needs, and the elderly, so they have access to telecommunication/ICT services under equal conditions,
+7 to assist in supporting, protecting and enhancing the digital skills of telecommunications/ICT services users/consumers with disabilities and specific needs, also among other vulnerable groups,, so they have access to telecommunication/ICT services, as well as information about services and tariffs,

-invites Sector Members of the ITU Telecommunication Development Sector
+invites Members States and Sector Members of the ITU Telecommunication Development Sector

-to contribute inputs that will allow the dissemination of best practices and policies they have implemented in regard to consumer and user protection, taking into consideration ITU guidelines and recommendations.
+to contribute inputs that will allow the dissemination of best practices and policies they have implemented in regard to consumer and user support and protection, and enhancing the digital skills of users/consumers of telecommunication/ICT services taking into consideration ITU guidelines and recommendations.

 ________________